-The Atlanta law firm of Childers, Schlueter & Smith, LLC recently filed a lawsuit against Exactech and the company’s Optetrak knee replacement system.
+Atlanta law firm Childers, Schlueter & Smith, LLC recently filed a lawsuit against Exactech and the company’s Optetrak knee replacement system.

-The lawsuit, filed September 27, is the first Optetrak lawsuit filed in Georgia and one of the first to be brought in the U.S. The plaintiff alleges that they suffered severe and permanent injuries as a result of the Optetrak knee replacement system, and continues to require ongoing medical care and rehabilitation.
-They also claim that Exactech designed, manufactured and sold a defective knee replacement system, and concealed the risks associated with the device from consumers as well as medical professionals.
+Filed on September 27, 2017, the lawsuit is the first Optetrak lawsuit filed in Georgia and one of the first to be brought in the U.S. The plaintiff alleges severe suffering and permanent injuries as a result of the Optetrak knee replacement system as well as the need for continuing medical care and rehabilitation.
+Plaintiffs also claim that Exactech designed, manufactured and sold a defective knee replacement system and concealed the risks associated with the device from consumers as well as medical professionals.

 What is the Exactech Optetrak Knee Replacement System?

-The Optetrak Revision System became available on the market in 1995 as a newer alternative to the Total Condylar prosthesis and the Insall Burstein posterostabilized prosthesis, and proposed several innovations to the tibial insert and the design of the femoral trochlea.
+The Optetrak Revision System hit the market in 1995 as an alternative to the Total Condylar prosthesis and the Insall Burstein posterostabilized prosthesis, proposing several innovations to the tibial insert and the design of the femoral trochlea.

-The innovations were intended to improve the previous systems; however, the results of a 25-month follow-up revealed less than satisfactory results.
+The innovations were meant to improve the previous systems; however, the results of a 25-month follow-up revealed less than satisfactory results.
 Among the 106 patients whose implants were reviewed:

 - 17 patients were disappointed with their implant